 Iranian Foreign Minister Mohammed Javad Zarif says an agreement with six world powers to resolve a decade-long standoff over Tehran's nuclear program is 'possible' by end of talks Friday.

 Zarif told CNN he believes "it is possible to reach an understanding or an agreement before we close these negotiations tomorrow evening," adding that Tehran was not willing to suspend uranium enrichment "in its entirety."

 The Iranian official expressed similar optimism in an interview two days earlier with a French television network.

 Zarif met with the European Union's foreign policy chief, Catherine Ashton, in Geneva Thursday to discuss arrangements for the first day of talks.

-In Washington, the White House signaled the United States is prepared to offer Iran limited relief from economic sanctions if it agrees to halt its nuclear development program and reverse part of it.
+In Washington, the White House signaled the United States was prepared to offer Iran limited relief from economic sanctions if it agreed to halt its nuclear development program and reverse part of it.

 Iran is seeking relief from international sanctions, while the six nations want assurances that Tehran is not trying to build nuclear weapons.